AnneFischer/cocoon-project/README.md

                         Select what feature to use for data reduction: 'sample_entropy', 'peak_frequency' or 'median_frequency'

   --hyperoptimization_file_name
                         Name of the file with the results of the hyperoptimization run.
-The best params for each model are already provided in the `best_params.json` file.
+The best params for each model are currently already provided in the `best_params.json` file.

   --n_folds             Number of outer folds used.
 Default is 5.